All Episodes

 Well, what are you doing?

-Colleen Rowley, the famed whistleblower from Minneapolis, a Time magazine uh woman of the year, I think she was, or at least she ended up on the cover.
+Colleen Rowley, the famed whistleblower from Minneapolis, a Time magazine woman of the year, I think she was, or at least she ended up on the cover.

-She said, I got this computer, I want to find out what's on it.
+I want to find out what's on it.

-The FBI Back in Washington said, you can't.
+The FBI back in Washington said, you can't.

 What's the crime?